gguillotte/mdsrd5/mdsrd5.md

 This trap is activated when an intruder steps on a hidden pressure plate, releasing a magical gout of flame from a nearby statue.
 The statue can be of anything, including a dragon or a wizard casting a spell.

 The DC is 15 to spot the pressure plate, as well as faint scorch marks on the floor and walls.
-A spell or other effect that can sense the presence of magic, such as detect magic, reveals an aura of evocation magic around the statue.
+A spell or other effect that can sense the presence of magic, such as [*detect magic*](#detect-magic), reveals an aura of evocation magic around the statue.

 The trap activates when more than 20 pounds of weight is placed on the pressure plate, causing the statue to release a 30-foot cone of fire.
 Each creature in the fire must make a DC 13 Dexterity saving throw, taking 22 (4d10) fire damage on a failed save, or half as much damage on a successful one.